2025 Chinese Grand Prix: Entrants

 The drivers and teams were the same as published in the season entry list, with no additional stand-in drivers for the race.
-The Grand Prix marked the last for Liam Lawson at Red Bull Racing and Yuki Tsunoda for Racing Bulls; from the Japanese Grand Prix onward, both drivers would swap teams.
+The Grand Prix marked the last for Liam Lawson at Red Bull Racing and Yuki Tsunoda for Racing Bulls; from the Japanese Grand Prix onward, the drivers would swap teams.

 Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds designated hard, medium, and soft, respectively, for teams to use at the event.

 Track changes

 The DRS zone leading in to turn 14 was lengthened by 75 m.

 Practice

-The sole free practice session was held on 21 March 2025, at 11:30 local time (UTC+8), and was topped by McLaren driver Lando Norris, ahead of Ferrari driver Charles Leclerc, and Norris's teammate Oscar Piastri.
-A red flag was observed after Jack Doohan's Alpine A525 lost power steering, stranding him on track.
+The sole free practice session was held on 21 March 2025, at 11:30 local time (UTC+8).
+Led out by Oliver Bearman, all drivers started the session fitted with the medium-compound tyres.
+Early in the session, both Liam Lawson and Alexander Albon drove into the gravel.
+By the mid-way point of practice, George Russell led the timesheets with a time of 1:32.377, half a second clear of Charles Leclerc in second and one second quicker than the previous year's pole time.
+An issue with Jack Doohan's Alpine forced a red flag, halting the session until there were only 7 minutes remaining.
+In the end, Lando Norris topped the session, followed by Leclerc, Oscar Piastri, Lewis Hamilton and Russell rounding out the top five.